chrisl8/Witchazzan/README.md

 [![Client Build Test](https://github.com/chrisl8/Witchazzan/actions/workflows/client.yml/badge.svg)](https://github.com/chrisl8/Witchazzan/actions/workflows/client.yml)

 **IT LIVES!** We are working on this project again!
-The back end server is now Node.js, and included in this repository.
+The back end server is now built in Node.js, and is included in this repository.

 You can play the game at [https://witchazzan.com](https://witchazzan.com)